paulspencerwilliams/paul-reduce/README.md

 trying to lose weight, I thought a simple weight tracking/graphing application would be ideal and actually useful too.
 This is that application.

-I initially looked at Om which seems a little ~~complicated~~hard to learn whilst picking up CLJS, [Figwheel](https://github.com/bhauman/lein-figwheel), etc. I then started looking at [Reagent](https://github.com/reagent-project/reagent) which whilst seeming simpler, and more focused left lacking in terms of 'framework guidance' or and idiomatic way to build a simple app.
+I initially looked at [Om](https://github.com/omcljs/om) which seems a little ~~complicated~~hard to learn whilst picking up CLJS, [Figwheel] (https://github.com/bhauman/lein-figwheel), etc. I then started looking at [Reagent](https://github.com/reagent-project/reagent) which whilst seeming simpler, and more focused left lacking in terms of 'framework guidance' or and idiomatic way to build a simple app.